haproxytech/kubernetes-ingress/documentation/controller.md

 ### `--external`

   Run as external Ingress Controller (out of kubernetes cluster).
 This can be done by cloning Ingress Controller project and building Controller with `go build`.
 Or using `export GO111MODULE=on;  go get github.com/haproxytech/kubernetes-ingress`.
-More information about external mode can be found in this [announcement blog post](https://www.haproxy.com/blog/announcing-haproxy-kubernetes-ingress-controller-1-5/#external-ingress-controller)

 Possible values: